 AI Consultant for Small Business

-AI consultant for small business owners who want the work shipped, not pitched.
+AI consultant for small business owners who want the work delivered, not pitched.

 Fractional.
 Embedded.
 Fixed monthly fee.
 We sit inside your existing CRM, WhatsApp, email, and booking tools and build the AI systems that get you more customers without adding a new platform to pay for.